FierroPablo/Google/Quiz/Professional Cloud Architect/Designing for Security and Compliance.md

 -Remove external IP addresses from the VM instances running the social media service and place them in a private VPC behind Cloud NAT.
 Any SSH connection for management should be done with Identity-Aware Proxy (IAP) or a bastion host (jump box) after allowing SSH access from IAP or a corporate network.

 -Limit access to the external IP addresses of the VM instances using firewall rules and place them in a private VPC behind Cloud NAT.
 Any SSH connection for management should be done with Identity-Aware Proxy (IAP) or a bastion host (jump box) after allowing SSH access from IAP or a corporate network.
+_(Incorrect.
+If VMs do not need to be accessed by the outside world, they should not have external IP addresses.)_

 -Remove external IP addresses from the VM instances running the social media service and place them in a private VPC behind Cloud NAT.
 Any SSH connection for management should be restricted to corporate network IP addresses by Google Cloud Armor.
 _(Incorrect.
 Without using IAP or a bastion host, the corporate network would have no way of connecting to the VMs, because VMs have no external IP addresses.)_